 95740 Ethics and Theories of Health Promotion6cp; 4 hpw, alternate weeks Online learning (weeks 1, 3, 5, 7, 9 and 11), on-campus workshops (weeks 2, 4, 6, 8, 10 and 12)

-Requisite(s): ((60 credit points of completed study in spk(s): C10360 Bachelor of Health Science OR 60 credit points of completed study in spk(s): C10410 Bachelor of Health Science Bachelor of Sustainability and Environment OR 60 credit points of completed study in spk(s): C10396 Bachelor of Health Science Bachelor of International Studies OR 60 credit points of completed study in spk(s): C10441 Bachelor of Health Sciences Bachelor of Languages and Cultures) AND 95734 Health Promotion and Advocacy)
+Requisite(s): ((60 credit points of completed study in spk(s): C10360 Bachelor of Public Health OR 60 credit points of completed study in spk(s): C10410 Bachelor of Public Health Bachelor of Sustainability and Environment OR 60 credit points of completed study in spk(s): C10396 Bachelor of Public Health Bachelor of International Studies OR 60 credit points of completed study in spk(s): C10441 Bachelor of Health Sciences Bachelor of Languages and Cultures) AND 95734 Health Promotion and Advocacy)

 92570 Health Promotion and Advocacy

 This subject builds on the foundation subject ‘Health Promotion and Advocacy’ (92570).
 Students are introduced to a contemporary understanding of ethics, values and theories in health promotion.
 Theories from medical sociology, philosophy, and psychology as well as pedagogical approaches to behaviour change and social learning form the basis of this subject.
 Using contemporary health issues in Australia and internationally, students will learn how these theories and concepts can be integrated into health promotion activities to effectively and ethically improve the health of individuals and populations.